sorknes/webpack-boilerplate/Documentation/Visual Style/Utilities.md

 ## Spacing

-If you need to sett a different e.g. padding value based on breakpoints, there are some helper classes available.
+If you need to sett a different e.g. padding value based on breakpoints.

 ```scss
 @media screen and (min-width: 36em) {